learningequality/ricecooker/README.md

 	using `--resume --step=<step>` option.
 If step is not specified, Ricecooker will resume from the last step you ran.
 If the specified step has not been reached, the Ricecooker will resume from

-	- LAST (default):       Resume where the session left off
+	- LAST:       			Resume where the session left off (default)
   	- INIT:                 Resume at beginning of session
   	- CONSTRUCT_CHANNEL:    Resume with call to construct channel
   	- CREATE_TREE:          Resume at set tree relationships
   	- DOWNLOAD_FILES:       Resume at beginning of download process
-  	- COMPRESS_FILES:       Resume at video compression step
   	- GET_FILE_DIFF:        Resume at call to get file diff from Kolibri Studio
   	- START_UPLOAD:         Resume at beginning of uploading files to Kolibri Studio
   	- UPLOADING_FILES:      Resume at last upload request